 Photo credit: Steve Wraith

-The book explores the life of Massey; telling of his childhood in Salford and delving into the trauma he suffered as a young man which influenced his path.
+The life of Paul Massey, a high-profile Salford figure, mobster, businessman and family man, is seen in a whole new light in the book which explores his childhood in Salford and delves into the trauma he suffered as a young man which influenced his path.

-The book was written by Steve Wraith (who has written books on The Krays and The Sayers of Newcastle previously) along with Kelly and Lindsey Massey, and Jack W Gregory.
+Wraith, who has previously written books on The Krays and The Sayers of Newcastle, has worked with Kelly and Lindsey Massey, and Jack W Gregory to tell the story.

-Steve first met Paul when a friend of Paul’s avoided a difficult situation in Newcastle by taking refuge in the bar he was working at.
-Steve didn’t hear about him again until 2015 when Paul was shot outside his house.
+Wraith first met the subject of his latest book when a friend of Massey’s avoided a difficult situation in Newcastle by taking refuge in the bar he was working at.
+But he didn’t hear about him again until 2015 when Massey was shot outside his house.

-A mutual friend; the former Glasgow gangster Paul Ferris ‘Wee Man’ suggested Steve helped offer guidance to Kelly (Paul’s daughter) to write the book.
+A mutual friend; the former Glasgow gangster Paul Ferris ‘Wee Man’ suggested Wraith helped offer guidance to Massey’s daughter Kelly to write the book.

-Kelly got in touch with Steve in March to start the process.
+Kelly got in touch with Wraith in March to start the process.

-“So we got our heads together.
-It gave me a chance to walk into Paul’s life, meet all the people, and walk out the other side with a few ideas on how to direct the book”.
+He said: “So we got our heads together.
+It gave me a chance to walk into Paul’s life, meet all the people, and walk out the other side with a few ideas on how to direct the book.

-Steve described his aim for the book.
 “The key thing about the book is that it is a tribute to Paul Massey and his life.
-It’s not a book which glamourises crime, it isn’t a finger pointing exercise”.
+It’s not a book which glamourises crime, it isn’t a finger pointing exercise.”